rhyst/linak-controller/README.md

 ### Prerequisites

-- Windows / Linux (if anyone successfully runs this on a Mac then let me know)
+- Windows / Linux / Mac
 - The device should have Python 3 (the script has been tested down to 3.7.3)
 - The desk should be paired to the device.